 Content briefs make sure writers have access to all the information they need to create content that goes above and beyond your expectations.
 They save you from the stress of receiving low-quality content as well as the slew of emails, meetings, rewrites, and frustrations that come with it.

-Before we get into how to create a content brief, let’s explore what a content brief is and why they’re so important.
+Before we get into how to create a content brief, let’s explore what a content brief is, why they’re so important, and how they fit into a broader content marketing strategy.

 A content brief is a set of requirements that guide the writer through the content creation process.
 The document presents them with the scope of the project as well other necessary information like word count, keywords, target audience, etc.